-Potential payments upon termination, including after change in control, as of December 31, 2013, to Messrs.
+Potential payments upon termination, including after change in control, as of December 31, 2015, to Messrs.
 Todd Hornbeck, Annessa and Harp are governed by the terms of their respective employment agreements.
 Potential payments upon termination, including after a change in control, to Messrs.
-Giberga and Cook are governed by the terms of his employment agreement and his change in control agreement.
+Giberga and Cook are governed by the terms of their respective employment agreements and their respective change in control agreements.
 Potential payments upon change in control before termination to the named executive officers are governed by the terms of the respective award agreements.